#Mixed_models

 Fitting ‘complex’ mixed models with ‘nlme’: Example #4

-Testing for interactions in nonlinear regression Factorial experiments are very common in agriculture and they are usually laid down to test for the significance of interactions between experimental factors.
+Factorial experiments are very common in agriculture and they are usually laid down to test for the significance of interactions between experimental factors.
 For example, genotype assessments may be performed at two different nitrogen fertilisation levels (e.g. high and low) to understand whether the ranking of genotypes depends on nutrient availability.
-For those of you who are not very much into agriculture, I will only say that such an assessment is relevant, because we need to know whether we can recommend the same genotypes, e....
+For those of you who are not very much into agriculture, I will only say that such an assessment is relevant, because we need to know whether we can recommend the same genotypes, e.g., both in conventional agriculture (high nitrogen availability) and in organic agriculture (relatively lower nitrogen availability).

 Fitting 'complex' mixed models with 'nlme'.
 Example #1